Stephen Decatur High School (Maryland)

-Stephen Decatur High School (commonly Stephen Decatur, Stephen Decatur High, SDHS) is a four-year public high school in Berlin, Worcester County, Maryland, United States.
-With the grades of 912 the school is a part of Worcester County Public Schools.
-It is one of four public high schools in Worcester County along with Pocomoke High School, Worcester Technical High School, and Snow Hill High School.
+Stephen Decatur High School (commonly Stephen Decatur, Stephen Decatur High, SDHS) is a public high school in Berlin, Worcester County, Maryland, United States.
+The school is part of the Worcester County Public Schools district and services grades 9–12.
 The school was opened in 1954.

-About the school
+History

-Stephen Decatur High School was named after Stephen Decatur, the naval war hero during the War of 1812 who was born in Worcester County.
-He was a Commodore and also fought in the Second Barbary War against pirates in the Mediterranean Sea.
+The construction of the school began in 1952.
+Stephen Decatur High School was opened in 1954.
+The school was a consolidation of two nearby high schools, Ocean City High School in Ocean City, MD and Buckingham High School in Berlin, MD.
+Stephen Decatur High School was named after Worcester County native and naval war hero Stephen Decatur.
+The school originally served grades 7 through 12.

 The school is part of the Worcester County Public School system, which also includes three other high schools, Snow Hill High School, Pocomoke High School, and one vocational school, Worcester Technical High School.